telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/testing.md

 Of course, this is just a e2e test.
 For real e2e integration with a real NGSI-like source, such as [Orion Context Broker](https://github.com/telefonicaid/fiware-orion), please refer to the [User and Programmer Guide](../user_and_programmer_guide/connecting_orion.md).

-Support for NGSIv2 notifications it's added from version above 1.17.0.
-For this pourpose it's been added a new dir [/NGSIv2](../../../cygnus-ngsi/resources/ngsi-examples/NGSIv2) wich contans script files in order to emulate som NGSIv2 notification types.
+Support for NGSIv2 notifications has been added from version above 1.17.1.
+For this purpose, it's been added a new dir [/NGSIv2](./resources/ngsi-examples/NGSIv2) which contains script files in order to emulate some NGSIv2 notification types.

 [Top](#top)